 Otaru – Oshamambe route

 This segment was the part of primary line between Sapporo and Hakodate.
-Now the local train runs on this segment.
+Now only local train runs on this segment.
 There is no scheduled express train running.
 The train does not run very frequently.
 You must check the timetable before you visit this region.
+You can find the timetable on my PDF timetable:

 Niseko and Kutchan area